Bariatric Surgery Treatments at MedStar Franklin Square in Baltimore

 MedStar Franklin Square’s bariatric program has multiple steps: educational seminar, pre-surgery, surgery, and post-surgery.
 Surgery may get the most attention, but the presurgical and postsurgical periods are crucial to the success of the operation and your continuing health.

 - Surgery: Following successful completion of the weight management program, you undergo the bariatric surgery operation.
+Learn more about the types of bariatric surgery.

 - Follow-up: This is the most important step.
 We are committed to follow-up care with you for at least five years, but ideally the rest of your life.
 It is important to monitor your weight loss, your diet, and overall health.